Highflyer-class corvette: Propulsion

 Highflyer was given a geared two-cylinder horizontal single-expansion steam engine, provided by Maudslay, Sons & Field, which developed 702 ihp and drove a single screw.
 Esk was provided with an oscillating two-cylinder inclined single-expansion steam engine, provided by the builders, was quite different from Highflyer's, but developed broadly the same power — 657 ihp — and drove a single screw.

 Armament

-The class was a 21-gun corvette, mounting twenty 32-pounder (42cwt) long guns in a broadside arrangement, and a single 10-inch 84-pounder (85cwt) gun on a pivot.
+The class was a 21-gun corvette, mounting twenty 32-pounder (42 cwt) long guns in a broadside arrangement, and a single 10-inch 84-pounder (85 cwt) gun on a pivot.
 Both ships later swapped their broadside 32-pounders for eighteen 8-inch guns.

 Construction

 Highflyer was built at Leamouth Wharf by C J Mare & Co., while Esk was ordered from the Millwall yard of J. Scott Russell & Co. on the River Thames.